 As stated (on the “What Happens for Your First DUI Offense?” page), for a first conviction of DUI, the penalties are manifold and subject to mandatory minimum sentencing.
 Punishment for a first DUI can include fines, community service, probation, imprisonment, impoundment of your vehicle, revocation of your license, and the completion of a DUI instructional course.

-Many people wonder about the total cost of a DUI.
-Although it’s a rough figure, the Florida Department of Motor Vehicles (DMV) places the average DUI cost at $8000 (an aggregate of legal fines, attorney’s fees, and auto insurance rate adjustments).
+The Florida Department of Motor Vehicles (DMV) places the average DUI cost at at least $8000 (an aggregate of legal fines, attorney’s fees, and auto insurance rate adjustments).

 The three situations in which the crime is considered a DUI felony include: